 We pay a visit to the marvellous Butchart Gardens on Vancouver Island today.
 An explosion of colourful flowers and manicured hedgerows, these extensive gardens were designed by horticulture expert Jennie Butchart in the early twentieth century.
 Later we enjoy free time in Victoria itself.

 You may wake up to a magnificent sunrise over the Rockies on Day 5 as we enter Jasper National Park, designated a World Heritage site by UNESCO in 1984.
-Dense pine forests, glittering lakes, snaking rivers and soaring snow-capped peaks all pass by our window as we journey towards our destination, the town of Jasper, where we stay at the Crimson Inn for two nights.
+Dense pine forests, glittering lakes, snaking rivers and soaring snow-capped peaks all pass by our window as we journey towards our destination, the town of Jasper, where we stay at the Marmot Lodge for two nights.
 We spend Day 6 at leisure, giving you a chance to explore this charming town.